 We will do this by first developing our philosophical and logical toolkit.
-Then we will examine issues of knowledge, skepticism, and the nature of the human mind before turning to issues concerning God and the source of morality.
-We will end the course by discussing the nature of the good life, political obligation, and philosophies of race and gender.
+Then we will examine issues of knowledge, skepticism, the nature of personhood, the divine, and the source of morality.
+We will end the course by discussing ethics and the value of a philosophical life.

 There are many ways to organize an Introduction to Philosophy course: by location (for example, Asian vs. European philosophy), historically (starting with the beginning of philosophy and proceeding from there), or topically (getting a whirlwind tour of several of the many topics in philosophy).
-We will be doing the latter, though along the way we will also be reading historically-important classic works of philosophy and elements of both Euro-American and Asian philosophies.
+We will be doing a little bit of it all: looking primarily at discussions of God and personhood in Western, Chinese, Indian, Native American, Islamic, and African philosophy.

-Besides familiarizing students with classic topics and works from the philosophical tradition, there are three other primary goals for this course.
+Besides familiarizing students with classic topics and works from these philosophical traditions, there are three other primary goals for this course.
 First: to increase the critical thinking and analytic writing skills of the students.
 We will accomplish this via scaffolded writing assignments that ask the students to summarize philosophical arguments and positions and to critically evaluate them.
 Second: help the student to grow as a reflective philosopher.
 This goal will be assessed by two reflection exercises on the student's personal philosophical beliefs - one done at the beginning of the semester, the other at the end.
-Third: to help the student see that philosophy is more than just a set of central questions investigated by a small subset of authors of the Western canon.
-We will accomplish this goal through a research project undertaken by the student, where the student will investigate a philosopher, philosophical issue, or movement that our required course content is not examining.
-This should be a fun project where the student sees how diverse, and widely applicable philosophy is.
+Third: to help the student see that philosophy is more than just a set of central questions investigated by a small subset of authors in the Western canon.
 All these goals taken together, by end of course, should leave students as better philosophers, thinkers, and writers who see philosophy as applying to many of the central parts of their lives.